Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 > ##### ![AdvML](/images/color_advml.png)Membership Inference Attack
 >
-> The membership of a data sample in a training set may be infered by an adversary with access to an inference API.
+> The membership of a data sample in a training set may be inferred by an adversary with access to an inference API.
 By simply querying the inference API of the victim model strategically -- and no extra access -- the adversary can cause privacy violations.
 >
 > ##### ![AdvML](/images/color_advml.png)ML Model Inversion
 >
 > Machine learning models' training data could be reconstructed by exploiting the confidence scores that are available via an inference API.
 By simply querying the inference API strategically, an adversary could back out potentially private information  embedded within the training data.
-This could lead to privacy violations if the attacker can reconstrcut the data of sensitive features used in the algorithm.
+This could lead to privacy violations if the attacker can reconstruct the data of sensitive features used in the algorithm.

 #### ![AdvML](/images/color_advml.png)ML Model Stealing

 Machine learning models' functionality can be stolen exploiting an inference API.
 There is a difference between Model Extraction and Model Replication: in model extraction attacks, the attacker is able to build a shadow model whose fidelity matches that of the victim model and hence, model stealing/extraction attacks lead to [Stolen Intellectual Property](#Stolen-Intellectual-Property).
-In Model Replication attacks, shwon above, the shadow model does not have the same fidelity as that of the victim model.
+In Model Replication attacks, shown above, the shadow model does not have the same fidelity as that of the victim model.

 #### ![Cyber](/images/color_cyber.png) Included ATT&CK Techniques
 <details>